-After we receive your application, we will create an applicant record for you.
-When this is ready we will send you an email containing your applicant and choice numbers.
+After we receive your application, we'll create an applicant record for you.
+When this is ready we'll send you an email containing your applicant and choice numbers.
 You should normally receive this email within two working days.
-We will then send your application to the academic department for consideration.
+We'll then send your application for academic consideration.

-You can check the progress of your application at any time simply by logging back into your form.
+You can check the progress of your application at any time simply by logging back into your online application.

-When a decision has been made, this will appear in your online application, and we will also send you an email to confirm this.
+When we've made our decision, it will appear in your online application, and we'll also send you an email to confirm this.

-If we have offered you a study place, we will provide you with an official electronic offer letter detailing any conditions and the amount payable for the tuition fees.
+If we've offered you a study place, we'll provide you with an official electronic offer letter detailing any conditions and the amount payable for the tuition fees.
 The offer letter will be attached to our email and also available for you to download from your online application.

-If we have not offered you a study place and you would like feedback on this decision, you should contact the academic department directly in writing.
-You can find their contact details under the relevant entry in our Postgraduate Taught Course Listings.
+If we haven't offered you a study place and you would like feedback on this decision, you should contact the academic department directly in writing.
+You can find their contact details under the relevant entry in our postgraduate taught course listings.

 If we make you an offer, it will be either Conditional or Unconditional.